guzmo/xyz-docker-dev-api/README.md

-# This is a Repository for developing to XYZ #
+# Local API for development of XYZ #

 It will start a local REST Api running on localhost:3232/api/.